meustrus/init/Contributing.md

     # Copy the "etc/resource" file to "$BENCH/resource"
     copy-impl "etc/resource" "$BENCH/resource"

-Usually the OS-specific version of a script will execute the `shared` version. **Other than the standard header, this is the only time a script should reference another file directly**; otherwise, use an `impl` script.
+Usually the OS-specific version of a script will execute the `shared` version with `source-shared "cli/script.sh"`.

 ## Standard file header

+**The standard file header is the *only* time a script should reference another file directly**

 Every `sh` script should start with a *variation* of following standard header: